DhruvilThummar/Tourism_Management_System/README.md

 Username: johndoe
 Password: custpass
 ```
--You can also use the signup option to create new users for any of the roles.
+- You can also use the signup option to create new users for any of the roles.

 ----
 ## 👨‍💻 Developed By